ElevationAscent: 474' 145 m

 Heading to the rooty swamp section is fun but very technical and challenging.
 The swamp section leads to a long straightaway the links into a rocky section that provides a nice little downhill and a challenging little climb.
 You'll work your way up a few short climbs that lead you to the next downhill that is a thriller.
 Fast turns with a good tree to make things hurt if you take it wrong.

-.
+You'll be back at the double bridge crossing.
+Here you link back in to Inner Loop.
 There are a few climbs and a log or skinny to ride.
 Then you'll be almost back home.
 Right before the main bridge there is a connector to keep rolling on more laps or back to the parking

 We need help with the following missing trail information:

 Family Friendly, ADA Accessible, Features, Electic Mountain Bikes Allowed, History & Background

 Land Manager: Forsyth County, GA - Parks and Recreation